- Application deadline: October 31, 2019

 - Recruit volunteers (program participants), in particular at kiosks

-- Involve volunteers—ensure a follow-up from their application to their participation at the volunteer camp (answer their questions, make sure they stay motivated, etc.)
+- Involve volunteers—ensure a follow-up from their application to their participation at the volunteer camp (answer their questions, make sure they stay motivated, follow up on administrative and logistical matters, etc.)

 - Lead the training weekends for the future volunteers